rrasch/task-queue/README.md

 ## Audio/Video Encoding ##

-To transcode videos in a wip structure, you would use an invocation similar to above but would change the service to "video:transcode_wip".
+To transcode videos in a wip structure, you would use an invocation similar to above but would change the service to "video:transcode".
 For example:

     add-mb-job -m localhost \
         -r /root/path/of/rstar/provider/collection \
-        -s  video:transcode_wip \
+        -s  video:transcode \
         wip_id

-To transcode videos from an input directory and place the newly encoded files in an output directory, set the -i and -o options and set the service to "video:transcode_dir"
+To transcode videos from an input directory and place the newly encoded files in an output directory, set the -i and -o options for source and destination directories.

     add-mb-job -m localhost \
         -i /input/directory \
         -o /output/directory \
-        -s  video:transcode_dir
+        -s  video:transcode

-To transcode a single video file, set -i to the path of the source video file, set -o to the output prefix, and set the service to "video:transcode_file".
+To transcode a single video file, set -i to the path of the source video file, set -o to the output prefix.
 If the -o option is not set, the output prefix will be determined by the path of the source video file.

     add-mb-job -m localhost \
         -i /path/to/video/file \
         -o /output/path/prefix \
-        -s  video:transcode_file
+        -s  video:transcode

 To encode audio files: